 Q: Tell us about your studio setup.

 A: I have a 20x20 fully sound-treated live room.
-That runs out to a Midas board which goes into my entire Pro-Tools rig set up with top-of-the-line plugins.
+That runs out to a hybrid control area with top of the line analog gear from NEVE/SSL/UA as well as extensive digital capabilities.

 Q: What other musicians or music production professionals inspire you?